 - Black pepper should also be kept tightly sealed in a glass container and stored in a cool, dark, dry place.
-Whole peppercorns can keep practically forever, but once pepper has been ground it will be at peak freshness and flavour for about 3 months.
+Whole peppercorns can keep practically forever, but once pepper has been ground it will be at peak freshness and flavour for about 2 to 3 years.

 - Whether ground or in stick form, cinnamon should be stowed in a tightly sealed glass container placed in a cool, dark, dry spot.
-Kept whole on the stick, cinnamon will last about a year, longer if kept in the refrigerator.
-Ground cinnamon will not last quite as long, about 6 months.
+Kept whole on the stick, cinnamon will last about 2 to 3 years, longer if kept in the refrigerator.
+Ground cinnamon will not last quite as long, about 6 to 12 months.

 Tea can have a long, hardy shelf life, but certain factors can cause tea to lose freshness.

 - Moisture and light can affect tea, so it is important to store tea in airtight containers in a cool, dry, dark cupboard.
 Consider tins, ceramic containers, or opaque glass containers to reduce the amount of light that comes into the container when it is out in the open.